ngladkikh/pkonfig/docs/index.md

 #### Field nullability

-To handle type casting and validation fields should not be nullable.
+To handle type casting and validation, fields should not be nullable.
 In case `None` is a valid value and should be used without casting and validation option `nullable` could be set: